 How to Implement Sustainable Marketing

-There are a few key elements to marketing sustainable and effectively, and all of them tie in to our favourite advice: staying authentic to your brand values.
-Real sustainable marketing plans must be long-term, consistent, and truly responsible, ingrained into a company’s strategy and executed in an ethical way.
+There are a few key elements to marketing sustainability and effectively, and all of them tie into our favourite advice: staying authentic to your brand values.
+Real sustainable marketing plans must be long-term, consistent, and truly responsible, ingrained into a company’s strategy, and executed in an ethical way.
 If you are only hopping on the bandwagon to make a few quick dollars, without any long-term thought to how you will embrace new practices and ideas, your work will eventually backfire and create substantial and negative public perception.

 If you still need a bit of guidance along the way, here are some useful dos & don’ts of sustainable marketing to get you started (and keep you going):